Leody Taveras Player Props: Rangers vs. White Sox

-On Monday, Leody Taveras (.778 slugging percentage in past 10 games, including five home runs) and the Texas Rangers face the Chicago White Sox, whose starting pitcher will be Tanner Banks.
-First pitch is at 8:10 PM ET.
+The Texas Rangers, including Leody Taveras and his .553 slugging percentage over his past 10 games, battle starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-In his last game, he collected three RBI (going 3-for-5 with a home run) against the Blue Jays.
+In his most recent game he had a one-hit showing (1-for-4) against the White Sox.

 Leody Taveras Game Info & Props vs. the White Sox